content-island/workshop-step-by-step-guide/06-server-action-form/README.md

 Alright, now that we’ve already played a bit with **Server Actions**, let’s take it one step further.
 This time, we’re going to connect a form to send emails using [Resend](https://resend.com/).
 The cool part?
 We don’t need to install or configure anything new for Server Actions—we’ve already got that set up.

 The only package we’ll add is **Resend**:

 ```bash
 npm install resend
 ```

-Next, we need to set up an account on [Resend](https://resend.com/) to obtain an API key.
-Don't worry about domain configuration; for this example we use onboarding@resend.dev to send the email.
+Next, we need to set up an account on [Resend](https://resend.com/) to get an API key.
+Don't worry about domain configuration; for this example, we'll use onboarding@resend.dev to send emails.
 Once you have the key, add it to your environment variables in the `.env` file.

 _.env_